zameo94/data-structure/README.md

 This project is a hobby implementation of fundamental data structures in C.
 The primary goal is to practice and deepen understanding of how common data structures are built and operate at a low level.

-Currently, the repository includes an implementation of a **singly linked list**.

 ## Features

 - Written in pure C for maximal portability